-Our Information Security Program serves as the standard for all Eagle State Bank employees concerning the collection, use, retention, and security of individual customer information.
+Our Information Security Program serves as the standard for all Riverstone Bank employees concerning the collection, use, retention, and security of individual customer information.
 We believe the confidentiality and protection of customer information is one of our fundamental responsibilities.
 Our customers’ trust is one of our most important assets.
 We intend to make every effort to conduct business in a manner that maintains that trust.

 We collect, retain, and use information about you only when we reasonably believe that it will help administer safe and sound banking practices, and to comply with certain laws and regulations.
 We collect nonpublic personal information from the following sources:

 - Information we receive from you on applications or other forms

 - Information about your transactions with us, our affiliates, or others

 - Information we receive from a consumer reporting agency